13 Top-Rated Attractions & Things to Do in Billings, MT

-On the banks of the Yellowstone River in south-central Montana, Billings is Montana's largest city, with over 100,000 residents.
-Far from crowded, though, Billings is known as Montana's Trailhead and is surrounded by Big Sky landscapes and public spaces that cater to hiking, mountain biking, and easily escaping into nature.
+Billings is on the banks of the Yellowstone River in south-central Montana.
+It's Montana's largest city, with over 100,000 residents.
+Far from crowded, though, Billings is known as Montana's Trailhead, and Big Sky landscapes and public spaces surround the city, catering to hiking, mountain biking, and several sightseeing opportunities in nature.
 The city itself is backdropped by magnificent sandstone cliffs known as the Rimrocks.

 It's not just the rugged and wild scenery that makes Billings a popular destination of the region; an abundance of things to do draws visitors from across the state.
-And the attractions of Billings do well to embody the western culture and wide-open spaces of the American West.
+And the tourist attractions of Billings embody the culture and wide-open spaces of the American West.

-Alongside numerous sidewalk patios and local shops, popular downtown tourist attractions include Western Art museums and historic theaters.
+Alongside numerous sidewalk patios and local shops, popular downtown places to visit include Western Art museums and historic theaters.
 Downtown is also the epicenter for big community celebrations, including parades, art walks, and a weekly "Alive After 5" concert series throughout the summer.

 For more ideas on places to visit, read our list of the top things to do in Billings.